Office Location: 400 Poydras Tower, Poydras St Suite 1975, New Orleans, LA 70130

 Bicycling in and around New Orleans is a great way to experience our vibrant city.
 But when someone leaves Bourbon Street or Mardi Gras intoxicated, their partying can change your life.
 Getting behind the wheel drunk, or choosing to text a friend, can result in devastation for a bicyclist like you.

-Not everyone wants to share the road with bicyclists—no matter what the law states.
-At Stewart J. Guss, Injury Accident Lawyers, we have no problem holding those drivers responsible for their negligence, nor do we have a problem handling reluctant insurance companies.
+Not everyone wants to share the road with bicyclists—no matter what Louisiana law states.
+At Stewart J. Guss, Personal Injury Lawyers, we have no problem holding those drivers responsible for their negligence, nor do we have a problem handling reluctant insurance companies.

-Sadly, some accidents involving bicyclists and reckless drivers result in death.
+Sadly, some accidents involving bicyclists, pedestrians, and reckless drivers result in death.
 If you’ve lost a loved one due to a driver who failed to share the road, contact us to discuss your case.
 Depending upon the circumstances, you may be entitled to compensation from a wrongful death claim.

 Driver inattention – Distracted driving is a growing issue thanks to new in-car technologies and smartphones.
 While distracted driving also involves such actions as eating, reaching, and applying makeup, smartphones are increasingly adding to the problem.
 According to research by the AAA Foundation’s Traffic Safety Cultural Index, nearly 78 percent of people believe texting behind the wheel is a significant danger.
 Despite this claim, more than 30 percent admitted to the behavior.